wmaca/wmaca.github.io/content/blog/sweden/index.md

 In São Paulo, it was 20 degrees Celsius.
 As I worked in Rio de Janeiro, I could still experience something around 40 degrees on my visits to the office.
 That... is... not.. pleasent at all.

-In Linköping, it is around zero.
+In Sweden, it is around zero.
 I thought it would be worse, but it is not.
 With enough clothes on, it is not the end of the world.
 Easy to get used to.
 There are problems, though:

 - wind is not a friend and may harm you; and
 - too many clothes to put on (even to throw the gargabe out is a complicated process of putting too many layers on).